-NZU trading is done on an over-the-counter (OTC) basis.
+NZUs are also available from the secondary market- either through trading platforms or people directly trading with each other on an over-the-counter (OTC) basis.
 An OTC market is where financial instruments (like NZUs), are traded between two counterparties and not on a physical exchange like the New Zealand Stock Exchange.
-Participants in the market (e.g. OMF, Carbon Match), can act as intermediaries between parties to the transaction.
+Participants in the market, can act as intermediaries between parties to the transaction.
 Participants typically charge a fee to the buyer for their services.